gradha/gradha.github.io/src/articles/33-kerf-timestamps-done-almost-right-conclusions.rst

 a programmer is forced to write Java code.
 Run, fools, run if you hear this word, for somebody is trying to sell you a bridge!
 Accessing implied fields is a matter of taste, and it can be done anyway.
-Remember when I added the ``len`` variable to the ``String`` type just because I'm worth it?
-If I had a date library or type which didn't do what I wanted I could extend it myself without problems.
+Remember when I added the ``len`` variable to the ``String`` type `in Swift
+<kerf-timestamps-done-almost-right-swift.html>`_ just because I'm worth it?
+If
+I had a date library or type which didn't do what I wanted I could extend it myself without problems.

 There is no *performant* type for anything, because performance is context sensitive.
 For some tasks Kerf's timestamp will be the most performant